grettke/help/help.md

 ```

 Add the Org-Mode-Contributions distribution to the load path.
 The contributions
-are critical to and inseparable from the core distribution.
+are essential.

 ```lisp
 (add-to-list 'load-path "~/src/org-mode/contrib/lisp")
 ```

-This system allows for single-character alphabetical bullet lists.
-For Org-Mode
+Allow single-character alphabetical bullet lists.
+Set `org-list-allow-alphabetical`
-to provide that, the following property must exist before Org-Mode is even
+before loading Org-Mode.
+This configuration must occur here. **Never** remove this
-loaded.
-This configuration must occur here. **Never** remove this from a submitted
+from a submitted
 ECM.

 ```lisp